natashakat/weatherzilla/README.md

 # weatherzilla
-This is a weather app, for demonstration
+This is a weather app, for demonstration purposes only